-In their new guidelines for health care providers, the American Diabetes Association (ADA) recommends low carbohydrate and very low carbohydrate diets (ketogenic diet) as options that can achieve improved outcomes in adults with type 2 diabetes.
+In their new guidelines for health care providers, the ADA recommends low carbe and very low carb diets (known as a ketogenic diet) to achieve improved outcomes in adults with type 2 diabetes.

-The ADA guidelines stress the importance of the quality, not just the quantity of carbohydrates.
+The ADA guidelines stress the importance of quality, not just the quantity of carbohydrates.

 > “Focus on quality of carbohydrate, not just quantity”

-They recommend patients work with their health care provider to personalise a carbohydrate goal that’s appropriate and realistic to an individual.
+They recommend patients work with their healthcare provider to personalise a carbohydrate goal that’s appropriate and realistic for an individual.